eflumerf/styleguide/docs/README.md

 ## 9. Formatting

-For proper formatting, process your code using the `dbt-clang-format.sh` script from the daq-buildtools package; see more on this in https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/ .
+For proper formatting, process your code using the `dbt-clang-format.sh` script from the daq-buildtools package; see more on this in [the daq-buildtools documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/) .
 Among other things, running the script will satisfy the following two rules:

  - Indentation should involve two spaces.
 Tabs should NOT be used.
  - Lines should (almost) always be less than 120 characters